- Ski Resort Korea: skiing in Alepnsia Ski Resort

 Nami Island hotels

 It might be surprising to learn that there are Nami Island accommodation options, and in truth most of the guests there are Korean themselves.
 However, it can be a great way to enjoy the island at a quieter time as well as get close to nature.
 We actually lucked out and were one of the first to see the snow in the morning before the masses arrived after 9am.
 The accommodation options are also pretty sweet:

 The main hotel is the Jeonggwanru which is across the island from the entrance and ferry port.
 There are three floors and two types of rooms, a Korean style with floor bed sets and a western style with bed.
 Each of the 44 guest rooms is decorated by many artists and most importantly – heated floors!
 It is definitely needed in the winter!

-All of the rooms has ensuite bathroom with a bathtub but no TV. the rooms on the second floors all have a small balcony.
+All of the rooms have ensuite bathroom with a bathtub but no TV. the rooms on the second floor all have a small balcony.

 Note: the WiFi there isn’t the strongest

 Lining the river with a terrace, the villas are a romantic and secluded choice for couples or friends looking for a quieter escape.
 Named after an animal found on the island.
 The floors are also heated, keeping your feet as well as the room warm in the winter.

 An ensuite bathroom is present but the shower stall doesn’t have doors or curtains, although there is a handy small window for ventilation.
 Each villa is named after an animal found on the island!